Lascar (volcano): 1993 eruption

 There is a pronounced morphology characterized by a channel upslope and snout-like toes downslope.
 Flow surfaces display pronounced fractures with a V profile, which developed a year after the eruption.
 The pyroclastic flow surfaces subsided after the eruption, with pulses of faster subsidence coinciding with the 1995 Antofagasta earthquake and the 2007 Tocopilla earthquake.
 The flows were strongly erosive, extracting rocks and material from the bedrock, even far away from the vent.
 Noticeable erosion occurred in the areas over which pyroclastic flows had passed, forming abrasion surfaces and removing loose detritus from the ground.

 These flows took a long time to cool down; in the Quebrada Tumbres, they had not cooled down completely by December 1993.
 Additional surfaces were covered by ash cloud surges, reaching thicknesses of no more than 5 cm on the sides of the pyroclastic flows.
 In some parts of the edifice, ejecta formed layers thick enough to undergo landsliding.
 The deposits and small structures, such as levees and lobes, were conserved by the dry climate in the region.

 The ash from the volcano was carried by western wind towards Argentina and the Atlantic Ocean.
 Ash fall in Tucuman and Santiago del Estero was intense enough that traffic ground to a halt, and air travel was impacted internationally.
+Authorities closed schools in Argentine provinces close to the volcano and recommended that people not go out without masks.
 Tephra fall from this eruption was recorded in Argentina, including in Buenos Aires, 1500 km away, and in Brazil, Paraguay, and Uruguay.
 Ash from this eruption was identified in ice cores from Illimani while sulfates reportedly appeared in ice taken from the Arctic and Antarctica.
 Over 0.1 mm of ash fell over a surface area of over 850,000 km2.
 Larger particles fell closer to the volcano, while smaller particles were carried farther.
 Volcanic ash deposited close to the volcano was partially remobilized by winds a few days after the eruption.